Reconstruction of Gravitational Form Factors using Generative Machine Learning: Model-independent reconstruction of the proton GFFs at unphysical pion mass

-\begin{enumerate} \item A limited small number of lattice data points from the total GFF results of Ref.~\cite{Hackett:2023nkr}. \item Exact physical constraints that follow from the symmetry structure of the EMT, or, where no such constraint exists, well-motivated sign conditions supported by theoretical arguments and the data themselves. \end{enumerate}

-Having learned the space of physically admissible form-factor shapes from eight distinct functional classes and their convex combinations (Sec.~\ref{sec:classes}), the diffusion model samples from the posterior distribution consistent with the supplied conditioning input, yielding a non-parametric estimate of both the central value and the pointwise uncertainty of the reconstructed form factor.
+\begin{enumerate} \item A limited small number of lattice data points from the total GFF results of Ref.~\cite{Hackett:2023nkr}. \item Exact physical constraints that follow from the symmetry structure of the EMT, or, where no such constraint exists, well-motivated sign conditions supported by theoretical arguments and the data themselves. \end{enumerate} Having learned the space of physically admissible form-factor shapes from the training prior (Sec.~\ref{sec:classes}), the diffusion model samples from the posterior distribution consistent with the supplied conditioning input, yielding a non-parametric estimate of both the central value and the pointwise uncertainty of the reconstructed form factor.

 To probe the robustness of the reconstruction, we adopt a systematic \emph{data-ablation protocol}:~starting from the most informative conditioning set, we progressively remove lattice data points until only a single point and the relevant physical constraint remain (for $D(t)$ we retain two points).~This protocol reveals how much information each data point contributes, exposes the regions of $t$ where the reconstruction is driven by the physical prior rather than the data, and provides a transparent, data-driven quantification of the extrapolation uncertainty that parametric fits absorb into the assumed functional form.